StaymanHou/problem_solving_algorithm/2_framework.md

 What's happening here is essentially following the 6 steps for each node as we grow, prune, revise, traverse, and retract through the tree.
 It may seem chaotic but if you look at it carefully you can see order.
 Unfortunately I cannot provide you with an SOP that you can simply follow alone each step and get any problem solved, because in its very nature problem-solving is an art of balancing various activities including discovery, learning, brainstorming, research, hypothesising. validating, building, testing, and more.
 We may skip or simplify certain steps or activities for certain problems, while invest a ton of effort in the same steps or activities for other problems.

-## See it in action / examples
+## 2.6 See it in Action (Warm-up Examples)

-Let's see how this framework works with examples before we wrap up the chapter.
+Let's see how this framework works with the 2 warm-up examples before we wrap up the chapter.

-### Simple Math Problem
+### 2.6.1 Simple Math Problem

-Again, imaging now you are a 2nd grader.
+Again, imaging now you are a **2nd grader**.
 You just learned how to do multiplication.
 Now you are given this problem `5 + 4 * 3 ^ 2 = ?`.

 **Step 1.1 - Identify Problem (5 + 4 * 3 ^ 2 = ?)** In this context, we can assume the problem itself is the root problem.
 We have some idea about how the output will look like, most likely a number.
 We can partially understand the problem and its building blocks.
 We know the number `5`, `4`, `3`, and `2`.
 We are familar with the `+` operator.
 We just learned the `*` operator.
 However, we aren't quite sure about this `^` thing.
 At the moment your teach isn't around, so you can't ask about it.
 However we can still make an informed guess that it's something similar to `+` and `*`.
 It probably takes the two numbers on both sides and does something to produce another number.
 The other important building block we kinda know is the way we should decompose the problem.
 We basically need to take 2 numbers with 1 operator at a time, replace them with the result, calculate the next pair in the recursive manner.